-Jumping Spiders (Bold Jumper)
+Jumping Spiders (Salticidae)

-Phidippus audax (1) This jumping spider is one of the most common household spiders in Utah.
+This jumping spider, Phidippus audax, is one of the most common household spiders in Utah.
 Easily identified by its small size (.25" - .5"), stout hairy body, large front eyes, green mouth parts (chelicera), and erratic jumping/walking movements, this spider prefers to live near windows to take advantage of its superior eyesight.
-Jumping spiders are one of the most specious groups, and by far one of the most enjoyable to observe.
+Jumping spiders are one of the most specious groups and many can be found in Utah.

-Huntsman Spiders (Golden Huntsman)
+Huntsman Spiders (Sparassidae)

 Huntsman spiders are most commonly associated with Australia, where they are commonly found indoors.
 In Utah, 33 Huntsman spiders have been submitted since the late 70's, suggesting that they aren't overly common, but can be found in Utah.
-The Huntsman spider bite can be painful, but will not be of medical significance.
+The huntsman spider bite can be painful, but will not be of medical significance.
 Generally, these spiders are shy and prefer to avoid humans.
 Spiders in the genus Olios are commonly found in Utah.

 These small (.08 to .32 inch) scorpionlike creatures frequently live in leaf litter, under bark, and other habitats outside.
 Because they are so small, people rarely encounter these unless they accidentally come inside.
 They pose absolutely no threat to humans.
 They can be captured and released outside.
 There are no control recommendations for pseudoscorpions.

-Thomisidae (1) Crab spiders are aptly named because of the crablike arrangement of their legs.
+Crab spiders (Thomisidae) are aptly named because of the crablike arrangement of their legs.
 These small spiders can be found everywhere in Utah, blending in with the plants on which they hunt or ambush prey.
 Some species can change colors depending on the color of flower on which they are hunting.
 Others can be found on tree bark, walking around in grass thatch, or inhabiting the smallest of habitats.
 They are not harmful to humans and should be considered beneficial.

-Crevice Weaving Spiders
+Crevice Weaving Spiders (Filistatidae)

-Soft Ticks (Poultry Tick)
+Soft Ticks (Aragasidae)

 Most species of lynx spiders prefer to live in tall grasses and herbaceous vegetation, with a few inhabiting woody shrubs and trees.
 They employ both ambush and active hunting tactics to capture prey.
 They can be recognized by the long black spines on their legs.
 Lynx spiders are not of medical concern.